Doing business in Ireland

 In an undertaking employing 50 employees or more, employees are entitled to establish an information and consultation forum.
-Establishing a forum is not mandatory unless certain criteria are met in accordance with the Employee (Provision of Information and Consultation) Act 2006.
+Establishing a forum is not mandatory unless certain criteria are met in accordance with the Employees (Provision of Information and Consultation) Act 2006.

 Employees must be consulted on collective redundancies (Protection of Employment Act 1977).
 Whether collective redundancies arise depends on the number of proposed redundancies by reference to the size of the workforce of the organisation.

 Employees must be informed of certain matters under the European Communities (Protection of Employees on a Transfer of Undertakings) Regulations 2003 and consultation must take place where measures are envisaged as part of that process.